vadimiljin/vadimiljin.github.io/content/authors/admin/_index.md

   url: https://vadimiljin.com/

 # Short bio (displayed in user profile at end of posts)
-bio: SEO consulting, audit, cybersecurity research and perimeter monitoring.
+bio: SEO consulting, audit, data analysis, cybersecurity research and perimeter monitoring.

 # Interests to show in About widget
 interests:
 - Search Engines Optimization (SEO)
 - Business Intelligence (BI)
-- Free and open-source software (FOSS)
-- Open Source Intelligence (OSINT)
-- Vulnerability Research
+- Data Science
 - Ethical Hacking

 # Education to show in About widget